 Jose Maria Barrero is an Assistant Professor of Finance at Instituto Tecnológico Autónomo de México (ITAM).
-He is an applied economist interested in macroeconomics, finance, and labor economics, using empirical and quantitative methods.
+He is an applied economist interested in finance, macro, and labor, using empirical and quantitative methods.
 He has a BA in Economics and Mathematics from the University of Pennsylvania and an MA and PhD in Economics from Stanford University.

 Shelby Buckman is an Economics PhD student at Stanford University.
 She has a BA in Economics and Mathematics from the University of Kentucky and is a NSF-GRFP scholar.
 Her research interests include macroeconomics and labor market outcomes